nrohit78/Sentiment_Analysis/README.md

 # My Project Title

-This is a template for CA400 projects.
+This is a template for MCM practicums.
 Please read these instructions carefully.

 This file is written in [markdown](https://guides.github.com/features/mastering-markdown/).
 Markdown